how to increase credit limit

 This type of card may be suitable for people who’ve gone through bankruptcy or are just starting out and have a limited credit history.
 Typically, a secured card is a better option than a high-interest unsecured credit card that’s targeted to people with a low credit score.
 That’s because a high-interest card, while enticing, can take years to pay off and end up damaging your financial reputation even further.
 A secured credit card poses a much lower risk.

 A secured credit card looks the same as a regular credit card on a credit report — so users don’t have to worry about other lenders seeing that they have this type of card.
-And as long as the balance is paid in full and on time every month, your credit score should start to mend.
+And as long as the balance is paid in full and on time every month, you should start to build your credit score.

 Pros and Cons of a Secured Credit Card